reahl/reahl/reahl-doc/doc/tutorial/buildingblocks.rst

 -----------------------------------------

 User interface elements in Reahl are :class:`~reahl.web.fw.Widget`\ s.
-There are however other related “machinery” as well, such as  :class:`~reahl.web.fw.View`\ s  and :class:`~reahl.web.fw.Region`\ s.
+There are however other related “machinery” as well, such as  :class:`~reahl.web.fw.View`\ s  and :class:`~reahl.web.fw.UserInterface`\ s.

 All of these things have a very short lifespan:

-When an HTTP request comes into the web server, the correct :class:`~reahl.web.fw.Region` is first instantiated.
-The :class:`~reahl.web.fw.Region` is used in turn to find and instantiate the applicable :class:`~reahl.web.fw.View`.
+When an HTTP request comes into the web server, the correct :class:`~reahl.web.fw.UserInterface` is first instantiated.
+The :class:`~reahl.web.fw.UserInterface` is used in turn to find and instantiate the applicable :class:`~reahl.web.fw.View`.
 At this point, the main window is instantiated, and the current :class:`~reahl.web.fw.View` is plugged into it.
 All the :class:`~reahl.web.fw.Widget`\ s needed by the current :class:`~reahl.web.fw.View` are instantiated when the :class:`~reahl.web.fw.View` is plugged into the main